 While you can book the Behind the Seeds tour in advance by calling (407) WDW-TOUR, my recommendation would be to not do this, unless it’s an absolute must-do.
 Particularly if you’re a first timer to Walt Disney World, you should actually experience the Living with the Land attraction first, see how it appeals to you, and then book.

 There are several Behind the Seeds tours per day, and you can usually book them same-day.
 That’s what we did, and that’s what I’d recommend.
 Going this route also enables you to squeeze the tour into your schedule on the fly, rather than planning around it months in advance.

-Sarah had wanted to take this tour for a while, and given that it was only around $15 with our discount and only lasts an hour (ours was more like an hour and thirty minutes), I could offer little reason to resist.
-While I love Livin’ with the Land, my interest in a more thorough explanation of what goes on behind the scenes in the pavilion was very low.
+Sarah had wanted to take this tour for a while.
+Given that it was only around $15 with our discount (back when we did it) and only lasts about an hour to an hour and half, I could offer little reason to resist.
+While I love Living with the Land (it’s one of My 10 Favorite Attractions at Walt Disney World), my interest in a more thorough explanation of what goes on behind the scenes in the pavilion was very low.

 In this post we’ll take a look at some photos from the tour, thoughts on whether it lived up to my expectations, and whether it was worth the money…